Gourav-raj/ISTE-task3/README.md

 ***
 ## **Roadmap**
->need to add content and a scrollspy nav bar using bootstrap, and also a preloader to the index.html webpage.
+>need to add content and a scrollspy nav bar using bootstrap, and also a preloader to the index.html webpage. and also want add php to this website for making the search bar to work!!

 ***
 ## **Contributing**